Ghost Tips: My Experiences Running a Self-Hosted Newsletter

 Though it often gets billed as a WordPress replacement, I think those claims are a little overblown.
 Ghost’s “managed hosting” is cheaper than WordPress’ technically, but only if you count “managed hosting” to mean literally hosted by WordPress.org.
-Hosts like Siteground will manage your WordPress installation for way cheaper (and still super easy) than $10/mo, and actually using “self-hosted” WordPress is so much easier than doing updates and such with self-hosted Ghost that anyone seriously evaluating whether to use WordPress or Ghost should not use Ghost’s evaluation chart.
+Hosts like Siteground will manage your WordPress installation for way cheaper (and still super easy) than $10/mo, and actually using “self-hosted” WordPress is so much easier than doing updates and such with self-hosted Ghost.

-When comparing self-hosted Ghost to self-hosted WordPress, WordPress comes out on top for blogging, in my opinion.
-There are way more free themes, the plugins are actually easy to use, there are more plugins and the plugins actually help you with SEO (the Yoast free tier is great) etc, and the search actually works out of the box.
-You don’t have to fight with APIs or read obscure documentation to do every little thing, and when you search for stuff online the answers you get are usually pretty straightforward.
+When comparing self-hosted Ghost to self-hosted WordPress, WordPress comes out on top for complex stuff that needs to work "out of the box," in my opinion.
+There are way more free themes, there are plugins instead of API integrations, the plugins are actually easy to use, and the search and comments work without a lot of fiddling.
+You don’t have to fight with APIs or read obscure documentation to do every little thing, and when you search for stuff online, the answers you get are usually pretty straightforward.

 But there have been some little things where I get frustrated at all the hype.
 I know it’s FOSS software and I can just submit a pull request or “fix it myself,” so I’m not trying to complain at the developers (don’t look a gift horse in the mouth!
-Ghost is a nonprofit company and deserves a lot of love), I just find it frustrating how it gets shilled as this amazing perfect modern thing.
-I think the company’s been around for almost a decade, but at one point when I was typing into the editor, my usual “undo” hotkey worked fine but “redo” didn’t, and boy howdy was that distracting.
+Ghost is a nonprofit company and deserves a lot of love), I just find it frustrating how it gets shilled as this amazing perfect modern thing with no drawbacks, when really, it's a great option but different because it prioritizes different things than other apps.

 A lot of people really do seem to love it, and with reason: it’s very good at being the thing it’s very good at.

-It’s harder to use than than Substack or Buttondown and costs more–so why am I using it?
+It’s harder to use than Substack or Buttondown and costs more–so why am I using it?

 It lets me control everything, and that matters to me a lot.
-I wanted a custom domain and to edit the theme and an easy way for people to help me pay for the costs of running it.
+I wanted a custom domain and to be able to edit my themes and to get help when I needed it.